-And the way it is growing day by day as the post covid situation getting normal simply tells us that if a person wants to grow his business then taking it online is one of the best ways.
+And the way it is growing day by day as the post covid situation gets normal simply tells us that if a person wants to grow his business then taking it online is one of the best ways.

 Even with an extraordinary SEO (Search Engine Optimization), It can take months or years to make your website appear on the first page of Google.